-Whist understandable, retaining profits can have the unfortunate side effect of restricting your borrowing capacity with mortgage lenders.
+Whist understandable, retaining profits can have the unfortunate side effect of restricting your borrowing capacity with some mortgage lenders.

-The fact is, many banks and building societies still use salary and dividends to assess director's income.
+Even in 2025, many banks and building societies still use salary and dividends to assess director's income.
 Often by taking an average from the last two to three years' tax calculations.

 The good news is some mortgage providers have introduced more flexible lending criteria, including the use of net profits.
 Better yet, some work off your latest year's net profit and salary, rather than an average.